hetznercloud/hcloud-cloud-controller-manager/docs/explanation/private-networks.md

 To utilize this feature you need to use a CNI, which supports using the native routing capability of the infrastructure.
 As an example, Cilium can be set to use the [`routing-mode: native`](https://docs.cilium.io/en/stable/network/concepts/routing/#native-routing).

+Private Networks only support IPv4, so the route controller manages IPv4 routes exclusively.
+In a dual-stack cluster it will not create routes for IPv6 pod CIDRs; IPv6 connectivity must be handled separately (e.g. natively by your CNI).

 ### IP Range Considerations

 When using the route controller you need to make some considerations on the IP ranges for the cluster and service CIDR.
 By default, Kubernetes will allocate a `/24` subnet for each node.
 Depending on the amount of nodes you plan to add to the cluster you need to choose your cluster CIDR accordingly.